Loading...

 HostGator - cPanel - Directory Privacy - Enter a Name

-6. Enter a name for the selected directory.
-It is important to note that this serves as the label of that directory.
+5. Enter a name for the selected directory.
+Note that this serves as the label of that directory.
 It does not change the directory's actual name.

 cPanel - Directory Privacy - Enter Name

-8. A confirmation page will appear.
-Click Go Back
+7. A confirmation page will appear.
+Click Go Back.

 HostGator - cPanel - Directory Privacy - Confirmation Prompt

-9. You will then need to create a user who can access this directory.
+Once done creating the directory name, you need to create a user who can access the directory.

 HostGator - cPanel - Create User - Fill out Information